The Complete Guide To Personal Branding.

 THE COMPLETE GUIDE TO PERSONAL BRANDING: UNDERSTANDING YOUR AUTHENTIC SELF

-We are all born into this world and we all develop unique personality traits and skills that make us unique as individuals.
+We are all born into this world, and we all develop unique personality traits and skills that make us unique as individuals.
 Self-awareness allows us to recognize these traits or skills and leverage them.

-A great process for identifying your authenticity is to create a document identifying individual strengths and weaknesses.
+An excellent process for identifying your authenticity is to create a document identifying individual strengths and weaknesses.
 (Click to see our one-page strategic plan)

 Asking former clients, employers and even friends questions about why they enjoyed working with you and what value you directly brought into their lives.